Curriculum and Instruction Update

 Saraland City School System employees attended numerous trainings during the summer months and throughout the school year to gain scientific research-based strategies to ensure the curriculum, instructional practices, and assessments for each content area are rigorous and relevant.

-In June and July, secondary teachers attended Advanced Placement (AP) trainings, presented by A+ College Ready and College Board.
-These teachers will continue to attend Pre-AP and AP trainings throughout the school year.
-The trainings equip teachers with the strategies needed to teach the Pre-AP/AP curriculum correctly and effectively.
-In addition, the training assists high school teachers in adhering to the A+ Partnership School guidelines.
-Throughout the school year, middle and high school teachers will collaborate to ensure they are instructing an aligned, rigorous curriculum for the core subjects to students.
+In June and July, secondary teachers attended Advanced Placement (AP) trainings presented by A+ College Ready and College Board.
+These teachers will continue to attend Pre-AP and AP training sessions this school year.
+The sessions equip teachers with the strategies needed to teach the Pre-AP/AP curriculum correctly and effectively.
+The trainings also assist high school teachers in adhering to the A+ Partnership School guidelines.
+Throughout the school year, middle and high school teachers will collaborate to ensure they are instructing an aligned and rigorous Pre-AP/AP curriculum for the core subjects.

-In July, elementary administrators and teachers attended the Alabama Math, Science, and Technology Initiative (AMSTI) Year 2 mathematics training to acquire additional innovative strategies for teaching mathematics.
-K-5 teachers will continue training with AMSTI throughout the school year.
-These trainings support teachers in implementing a student-centered, hands-on approach to math instruction.
-The instructional strategies are designed to bolster student motivation for the subject of math and increase their procedural and problem-solving skills.
-Additionally, middle school science teachers attended AMSTI Science Year 2 training in July 2015 to enhance science instruction and increase student science skills.
+Also in July, elementary administrators and K-5 teachers attended the Alabama Math, Science, and Technology Initiative (AMSTI) Science Year 1 training to acquire additional innovative strategies for teaching science.
+They will continue to participate in training sessions during the school year.
+The instructional strategies presented in the sessions are designed to bolster student motivation for science and increase content knowledge.